neondatabase/website/content/docs/introduction/autoscaling.md

 ### Memory scaling

-Memory consumption on a VM can escalate rapidly in certain scenarios.
+Memory consumption on a VM can escalate rapidly in specific scenarios.
 Fortunately, Neon's Autoscaling system is able to detect memory usage increases without constantly requesting metrics from the VM.
 This is accomplished using [cgroups](/docs/reference/glossary#cgroup), which provide notification when memory usage crosses a specified threshold.
 Running PostgreSQL within a cgroup inside the VM allows for the receipt of such notifications.
-Using cgroups in this way requires running a [vm-informant](/docs/reference/glossary#vm-informant) in the VM alongside PostgreSQL to both (a) request more resources from the autoscaler-agent when PostgreSQL consumes too much memory, and (b) to verify that downscaling requests from an autoscaler-agent will leave sufficient memory.
+Using cgroups in this way requires running a [vm-informant](/docs/reference/glossary#vm-informant) in the VM alongside PostgreSQL to both (a) request more resources from the autoscaler-agent when PostgreSQL consumes too much memory and (b) verify that downscaling requests from an autoscaler-agent will leave sufficient memory.

 When the cgroup `memory.high` signal is activated, the vm-informant temporarily freezes the cgroup (halting the PostgreSQL instance) to prevent further allocations and requests additional memory from the autoscaler-agent.
 The autoscaler-agent then seeks memory from the scheduler and NeonVM.
 If memory is allocated swiftly, the cgroup is unfrozen, allowing PostgreSQL to resume execution.
 The vm-informant also lifts the freeze after a brief timeout (currently 20ms) if memory is not made available in time.

 ### Local File Cache

-To expedite queries, the Autoscaling system incorporates a PostgreSQL extension the places a cache in front of the storage layer.
+To expedite queries, the Autoscaling system incorporates a PostgreSQL extension then places a cache in front of the storage layer.
 Many queries benefit from this additional memory, particularly those requiring multiple database scans (such as creating an index).
-The [local file cache](/docs/reference/glossary#local-file-cache) capitalizes on the additional memory allocated to the VM by dedicating a portion of it to the cache.
+The [local file cache](/docs/reference/glossary#local-file-cache) capitalizes on the additional memory allocated to the VM by dedicating a portion to the cache.
 The cache is stored in a single file within a [tmpfs](/docs/reference/glossary#tmpfs) to minimize disk usage, with entries maintained as 1 MB chunks and evicted using a [Least Recently Used (LRU) policy](/docs/reference/glossary#lru-policy).
 Due to the storage model, writebacks are not required, resulting in near-instant evictions.
 The vm-informant adjusts the file cache size when scaling occurs through the autoscaler-agent, ensuring seamless operation.

 ## Autoscaling source code